-One of the ways visual appearance of paper or textiles can be enhanced is through increasing the materials’ brightness.
+One of the ways visual appearance of paper or textiles can be enhanced is by increasing the materials’ brightness.

 This high brightness can be achieved through the use of optical brighteners.
 Also referred to as “fluorescent whitening agents,” these optical brighteners (OB) may be added to coating compounds used during the manufacturing process.

 Optical Brighteners Need a Uniform PVA Coating

 Given the thinness of materials with large surface areas, any film coating covering the paper or textile products would need to be uniform across the material.
 This is why blade coatings are preferred over other coating techniques like of dip, spin, slot-die, or bar.
 Blade coatings provide a fast, simple, controlled method for chemically covering a material with a thin film.
 Given its film-forming ability, polyvinyl alcohol can serve as an effective “carrier” for optical brighteners.

 Polyvinyl Alcohol Helps Optical Brighteners Improve Their Coating Capabilities

 Polyvinyl alcohol, abbreviated as either PVOH or PVA, is a water-soluble crystalline polymer that is ideal for its atactic stability, abrasion resistance, and penetrativeness.
 While the precise mechanism is not fully understood, there are a few theories.
 One theory proposes an interaction similar to hydrogen bonding which links the optical brightener to the PVA near the surface of the coating.
 Another theory proposes that PVOH locks the optical brightener into its active planar or transposition which absorbs UV light and readmits it in the blue-white range of the visible spectrum.